Amish Tripathi

-Amish Tripathi (born 18 October 1974) is an author, former diplomat and broadcaster from India.
+Amish Tripathi (born 18 October 1974) is an author, former diplomat, broadcaster and entrepreneur from India.
 He is among the fastest-selling authors in Indian publishing history, known best for The Shiva Trilogy and Ram Chandra Series.

-His books have sold over 8 million copies and been translated into 20 Indian and international languages since 2010.
+He has authored 13 books that have sold over 8 million copies and been translated into 21 Indian and international languages since 2010.
 He served as Minister (Culture & Education) at the High Commission of India in the UK and Director of the Nehru Centre, London from 2019 to 2023.
 In addition, he is a host & producer for TV documentaries, most recently with Warner Bros Discovery TV, NDTV and Jio Cinema.
 His documentaries include Legends of the Ramayana with Amish, The Journey of India with co-host Amitabh Bachchan, Ram Janmabhoomi: Return Of A Splendid Sun (most successful Indian documentary of 2024), Mahakumbh Tales with Amish, and Legends of Shiva with Amish.

-Amish has also recently started a Podcast called Immortal India with Amish, which has garnered more than 100,000 subscribers in just 5 months.
+Amish has also started a Podcast called Immortal India with Amish, which has garnered more than 100,000 subscribers in just 5 months.

+Amish Tripathi recently won the Best Factual Presenter across Asia at the Asian Academy Creative Awards (2025), beating country representatives from across Asia (including Australia).
+He has also received an honorary doctorate from the University of York, United Kingdom, in recognition of his contributions to Indian literature and global cultural dialogue.